sreid7/RedHat-RH124/README.md

 -------------------------

+to create a file, you must first go into the root, example. cd home, whoami, then cd into root, then touch (whatever file you want to create)

 touch jerry = creates a file

 touch krammer = creates a file

-check to see if the file was created using ls -l to list all directories and files in alphabetical order.
+check to see if the file was created using ls -ltr to list all directories and files in alphabetical order based on time and reverse order (so the newest one on the bottom).

+cp jerry clark = copies an existing file and naming it clark